MurphyPone/murphypone.github.io/src/content/fldr.md

 Why not just use an optimal sampler as described above?
 Well, if you hadn't guessed already, they require a _ton_ of memory.

-In general, the sampler described above is exponentially large in the number of bits needed to encode the target distributon $p$:
+In general, the sampler described above is exponentially large in the number of bits needed to encode the target distribution $p$:

 $$
 \begin{aligned}